Skip to main content

 Branch protection and merge rules

-The main branch on every IaC repo is protected by a ruleset, not a legacy branch-protection rule:
+The main branch on every trunk-flow IaC repo (default branch main, no develop) is protected by a ruleset, not a legacy branch-protection rule:

 • Required signatures (GPG)